Skip to content

 The old version carried accumulated assumptions.
 The new version carried only intent.
 When building is fast, deletion is not waste.
 It is editing.

-Writers know this instinctively.
+Writers know this.
 The first draft exists to discover what you are trying to say.
 The second draft exists to say it.
 Code works the same way now.
 The first build teaches you what the product should be.
 The second build is the product.
-Holding onto the first draft out of sunk cost is how you end up with software that feels like it was designed by committee, even when the committee was just you at different points in time.
+Holding onto the first draft out of sunk cost is how you end up with software that feels designed by committee, even when the committee was just you at different points in time.